mikeywaites/kim/docs/quickstart.rst

     import json

     @app.route('/users')
-    def user_list(request, user_id):
+    def user_list():
         # Retrieve all users from DB
         users = db.session.query(User).all()

-        # Create a many-instance of UserMapper, with the overview role
+        # Create a many-instance of UserMapper
-        mapper = UserMapper.many(role='overview')
+        mapper = UserMapper.many()

-        # Get a list of dicts representing each user
+        # Get a list of dicts representing each user in overview role
-        serialised = mapper.serialize(users)
+        serialised = mapper.serialize(users, role='overview')

         # Convert it to json and return it as the response
         return json.dumps(serialised), 200

-The only change is to pass the role argument to ``UserMapper.many()``.
-If this was a single object view, role would be passed directly to ``UserMapper()``.
+The only change is to pass the role argument to ``serialize()``.
 This results in a list with fewer fields:

 .. code-block:: rest